 Replace the protective caps on each bolt with the hinges.

-Step 12 - Checking the Toilet Seat Hinges
+Step 12 - Check the Toilet Seat Hinges

 Check the toilet seat hinges by raising and lowering the toilet seat.
 It should work properly if you have followed the steps.